JanWen/vct-hackathon/README.md

 Running
 1. make sure you are in vct-backend folder
     `cd vct-backend`
-2. if venv not already active, activate it
+2. if venv not already active, activate it `.\.chalice\venv\Scripts\Activate.ps1`
-    `.\.chalice\venv\Scripts\Activate.ps1`
-3. `chalice local --port 8000`
+3. `chalice local --port 8000 --host 0.0.0.0`

 ## Links